nefty/multicluster-broadcaster-swm-l7mp/README.md

 but we have a global domain name (`global.broadcaster.stunner.cc`) which will route users to the closest location (check DNS section in this guide for more details).
 In this case the HTTP Challange won't work, since Let's Encrypt itself will only be routed to one specific cluster (usually the closest to the USA), and the other clusters won't be able to valide the challange.
 So in order to create valid certs for the global domain we need to set up [DNS Challange](https://cert-manager.io/docs/configuration/acme/dns01/) for Let's Encrypt.
-That it is a bit more complicated, and also requires different steps based on your DNS provider (check the guides [here](https://cert-manager.io/docs/configuration/acme/dns01/#supported-dns01-providers)).
+That is a bit more complicated, and also requires different steps based on your DNS provider (check the guides [here](https://cert-manager.io/docs/configuration/acme/dns01/#supported-dns01-providers)).
 Our domain (`stunner.cc`) is registered at Cloudflare, so we'll show this process.
 You'll need the following manifests to make this work:
 ```
 apiVersion: v1